TusharThapliyal/Terraform-jenkins/README.md

 ## Description
 After running the above commands you will have :

+Network layer
 1. one VPC (10.0.0.0/16)
 2. two public subnet(10.0.1.0/24, 10.0.2.0/24)
 3. one internet gateway connected to the VPC and a route table for subnets to allows traffic through IGW
 4. two security groups. one with just ssh, and one with http, https, custom tcp at port 8080.

+Application Layer
-5. one ec2 instance with user data to install java, Jenkins, terraform on it.
+1. one ec2 instance with user data to install java, Jenkins, terraform on it.
-6. one target group
+2. one target group
-7. one ALB(internal).
+3. one ALB(internal).

 ## security measures
 1. Dont allow direct http traffic to ec2 instance.
 Only allow http traffic coming from ALB.
 Use security groups to do that.